 One worry about such a rosy scenario is worth noting.
 Will genetically-underwritten superhappiness rob us of the opportunity for personal growth, character-building struggles against adversity, and the chance to practise heroic self-sacrifice?

-Well, it was said of the late Madame de StaŽl that she would throw all her friends into the water for the pleasure of fishing them out again; and certainly, a civilisation run on gradients of superbliss would have no need of heroism in the traditional sense.
+Well, it was said of the late Madame de Staël that she would throw all her friends into the water for the pleasure of fishing them out again.
+Certainly, a civilisation run on gradients of superbliss would have no need of heroism in the traditional sense.
 But lifelong mental superhealth needn't turn us into milksops.
 Quite the reverse: superenriched reward circuitry promises to make us stronger-minded and thereby more able to fulfil our life projects - and promote the well-being of others.
 It's the clinically depressed and other victims of "learned helplessness" who give up too easily: sadly, there's more than a grain of truth in the popular stereotype of depressives as "weak".
 By contrast, genetically predestined superhappiness promises tomorrow's children "larger-than-life" personalities, uncompromising integrity, and a willpower stronger than anything neurologically feasible today.
 Potentially, superhappiness will also enable non-utilitarians to realise their projects more effectively.

 Obviously, it remains an entirely open question whether we will in fact use such technologies prudently - if we use them at all.
-But given the terrible emotional shipwrecks of Darwinian life, why shouldn't we (re)design our personalities to at least the same exacting specifications that we demand of, say, our cars?
+But given the terrible emotional shipwrecks of Darwinian life, why shouldn't we (re)design our personalities to at least exacting specifications that we demand of, say, our cars?
 Why shouldn't post-Darwinian life be robust, exhilarating and crash-proof?

 6) The 'STUCK-IN-A-RUT' objection

 This is the worry that directly enhancing well-being by neurobiological interventions will lead to a civilisation becoming trapped in a suboptimal rut.
 This isn't the historically-based objection that pursuing utopian visions inevitably leads to nightmarish dystopias.
-Indeed, perhaps there's an important sense in which nothing can go wrong, in the ordinary unpleasant sense of "going wrong", if you replace the substrates of suffering and malaise with adaptive gradients of bliss.
-But that's the underlying point of this objection: reaching too avidly or prematurely for what is on offer may lock us permanently into a local optimum that prevents us from maximizing our full potential - whatever that full potential might ultimately be.
+Indeed, perhaps there's an important sense in which nothing can go wrong, in the ordinary unpleasant sense of "going wrong", if you replace the biological substrates of suffering and malaise with adaptive gradients of bliss.
+But that's the underlying point of this objection: reaching too avidly or prematurely for what is on offer may lock us permanently into a local optimum that prevents us from maximising our full potential - whatever that full potential might ultimately be.
 One might think here of long-acting analogues of soma, Aldous Huxley's supposedly ideal pleasure drug, or more refined and globally sustainable analogues of wireheading.
 No, this isn't the gulag; but surely transhumanists are entitled expect more?

 Again, this scenario can't be excluded.
 But its very conceivability is one reason why humanity would do well to think ahead strategically rather than collectively "stumbling on happiness", to borrow Daniel Gilbert's hopeful phrase.
-The probability that we ascribe to such global-rut scenarios depends on the kinds of biologically enhanced well-being, if any, our descendants decide to embrace.
+The credence we assign to such global-rut scenarios depends on the kinds of biologically enhanced well-being, if any, our descendants decide to embrace.
 For example, perhaps genetically encoding the substrates of contemplative, mystical well-being sounds potentially attractive to people of a troubled cast of mind today, especially the temperamentally anxious and angst-ridden.
 Buddhists, of course, identify the extinction of desire with Nirvana.
 However, globally engineering this kind of lifelong bliss might indeed lead to behavioural stagnation - and a whole civilisation in perpetual stasis - even if it delivers unprecedented spiritual growth.
 Now in response, one might say: so what?
 But rather than opting to become constitutionally serene, perhaps policy-makers persuaded by the stuck-in-a-rut objection should instead promote elements of what (very) crudely one may label dopaminergically-enhanced well-being - with its tendency to enhanced novelty-seeking, exploratory behaviour and intellectual curiosity.
 Unfortunately, this kind of well-being has multiple pitfalls of its own.
 So modes of biological well-being radically different from any contemporary human stereotype deserve to be comprehensively researched too.
 But at least in the medium-term, "outward-looking" futures are presumably more likely to unfold than introverted civilisations based on varieties of meditative bliss.
 For an ecological niche remains to be populated in the shape of our local galaxy.
 Vacant ecological niches tend to get filled.
-Unless we were all to become contemplatives, or all opt to dwell in immersive VR etc, then it is likely our descendants will radiate out and colonise the accessible universe within our light cone.
+Unless we were all to become contemplatives, or all opt to dwell in immersive virtual reality etc, then our descendants will probably radiate out and colonise the accessible universe within our forward light-cone.
 What they'll do next is unclear.